manupap1/phpPlateSender/README.md

 ```bash
 /usr/bin/php /usr/share/phpplatesender/daemon.php start
 ```
-If you want that phpPlatePSender automatically starts on the background after reboots, take a look at the `misc` folder, there is some helper files for SysVinit and Systemd init systems (please read the corresponding man pages for information about how to implement these files).
+If you want phpPlateSender to automatically starts on the background after reboots, take a look at the `misc` folder.
+There is some helper files for SysVinit and Systemd init systems (please read the corresponding man pages for information about how to implement these files).

 ### Install phpPlateSender with package installation method

 #### Debian / Ubuntu distribution

+Prerequisite:
-Prerequisite: The package openalpr-daemon must be installed.
+The package openalpr-daemon must be installed.
 Please read openalpr documentation on https://github.com/openalpr/openalpr.

 Construction of phpPlateSender package:
 ```bash